Of all the things to do in Sabah, most are related in some way to nature.

-Throughout Sandakan, in various establishments, you'll see yellowing photos that show a city levelled by bombing, pert little houses ripped off their wooden foundations, roofs blown away, walls imploded.
+Throughout Sandakan, in various establishments, you’ll see yellowing photos that show a city leveled by bombing, pert little houses ripped off their wooden foundations, roofs blown away, walls imploded.
 The people of Sandakan may have forgiven, but they have not forgotten.

 He recalled hiding from the Japanese by digging holes and covering them with leaves, and eventually being allowed to live because the Japanese needed farmhands to produce food.